CALDISS-AAU/workshop_data-management/readme.md

 ### Installing OpenRefine

 OpenRefine is free to download from [the OpenRefine website](https://openrefine.org/download.html).
 There are versions for Windows, Mac and Linux.
 Note that the Windows version requires Java to be installed.
-Also note that unlike most software, there is not an installation file.
-You simply have to download files and extract the contents in some way (depending on your operating system).
+Also note that unlike most software, there is no installation file.
+You simply have to download the files and extract the contents in some way (depending on your operating system).

 OpenRefine runs via your default browser.

-Make sure to have OpenRefine downloaded on your computer before the workshop.
-Also please confirm that the program is working before attending the workshop.
+Make sure to have OpenRefine downloaded on your computer and confirm that it can launch before the workshop.

-See the [setup instructions from Data Carpentry](https://datacarpentry.org/openrefine-socialsci/setup.html) for more detail.
+See the [setup instructions from Data Carpentry](https://datacarpentry.org/openrefine-socialsci/setup.html) for further details.

 ### Data used in the workshop

-The data for this workshop is a teaching version of the Studying African Farmer-Led Irrigation (SAFI) database.
+The data used for this workshop is a teaching version of the Studying African Farmer-Led Irrigation (SAFI) database.
 The SAFI dataset represents interviews of farmers in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
 These interviews were conducted between November 2016 and June 2017 and probed household features (e.g. construction materials used, number of household members), agricultural practices (e.g. water usage), and assets (e.g. number and types of livestock).

 The data used in this workshop is a subset of the teaching version that has been intentionally ‘messed up’ for this lesson.